Do I Need to Gain Match My Amps - How to Do It When Subs Are in the Same Box

 That is tuning, not gain matching.

+This is an important difference.
 Gain matching is for amps that need to share the same job evenly.
 System tuning is for making different parts of the system work together.

 Do You Gain Match Strapped Amps?